 My oldest really got into her projects.
 I think she made three that day and another two or three the next day.
 She’s very creative and loved using nature in her art.

-1. Use reusable (or biodegradable) plates, cups and utensils.
-We like melamine plates because they are sturdy and I'm not afraid to let the kids use them outside.
+We like melamine plates because they are sturdy and I’m not afraid to let the kids use them outside.
 We have also started using glass jars as cups.
 They are the perfect size.
 Whenever possible, I prefer to use utensils made of bamboo or other eco-friendly, biodegradable materials.
+You can also find really great inexpensive flatware at IKEA.

-3. Serve food that is in season from local farms.
-It tastes better anyway and it's good for your body, your community, and the earth.
+Stop by the farmers market when you plan your menu.
+Locally food tastes better and is good for your body, your community, and the earth.
 I also make things from scratch whenever possible.
-I made whole wheat buns for the veggie burgers--no packaging and much less money than buying them from a store.
+I made whole wheat buns for the veggie burgers–no packaging and much less money than buying them from a store.